 Jill originally came to yoga to help reduce work stress.
 The profound results she experienced connecting her mind to her body through yoga practice led to a trip to India in the mid 1990’s.
 This experience changed the direction of her life.
-By 2000 she devoted her life to teaching yoga full-time and started the Yoga Connection in Perth with Joy Demsey who has since moved to BC.
+By 2000 she devoted her life to teaching yoga full-time and started the cooperatively run Yoga Connection studio in Perth with Joy Demsey who has since moved to BC.
 In 2008 she obtained her certification as a yoga therapist from senior teacher, Gary Kraftsow, who is the director of the American Viniyoga Institute.
 In 2016 Jill received her Level 1 Yoga Tune Up Teacher certification and her Yoga Therapist Certification from the International Association of Yoga Therapists (CIAYT).
 In 2017 she received her Mindfulness Based Stress Reduction (MBSR) Instructor certification from MSBR Ottawa.
 You can also visit her website at www.yoga-therapy.ca

 Nancy received her 500 hour professional level yoga teacher certification from the Kripalu Centre for Yoga and Health near Lenox, Massachusetts..
 Kripalu yoga is known as the yoga of compassion, and is a way to integrate body, mind and spirit through opening to the wisdom of the body.
 Nancy has taught yoga with The Yoga Connection since 2001, and has earned an additional 500 hour professional level certification in Integrative Yoga Therapy.
 She holds certification in teaching Yoga Nidra with Richard Miller, Yoga 4 Cancer with Tari Prinster , Restorative Yoga with Judith Lasater and Breath~Body~Mind with Richard Brown, MD and Patricia Gerbarg, MD.
 Nancy is also certified to teach Let Your Yoga Dance andZumba Gold .